aeturrell/coding-for-economists/data-sharing.md

 If you're interested in exploring some data repositories, there are lists [here](https://authorservices.taylorandfrancis.com/data-sharing-policies/repositories/) and [here](https://www.springernature.com/gp/authors/research-data-policy/repositories/12327124).
 If you'd like to see how one works, [check out Zenodo](https://zenodo.org/) which, at the time of writing, accepts up to 50GB per dataset and may accept larger files following discussion.
 Zenodo accepts both code and data, and gives each repo a DOI.
 Zenodo is run and hosted by CERN, the European Organization for Nuclear Research.

-## Github Flat Data
+## GitHub Flat Data

-Github recently launched its [Flat Data tool](https://octo.github.com/projects/flat-data).
+GitHub, the remote code repository service, recently launched its [Flat Data tool](https://octo.github.com/projects/flat-data).
 In the launch document they explain that *they* were inspired by Simon Willison, the creator of the **Datasette** package featured above.
-Flat Data actually comprises three different tools: ['flat action'](https://github.com/marketplace/actions/flat-data), which fetches and transforms data using Github Actions (don't worry if you don't know what that is), ['flat editor'](https://marketplace.visualstudio.com/items?itemName=GitHubOCTO.flat) which is a Visual Studio Code-based graphical interface for creating workflows with flat actions, and 'flat viewer' which allows anyone to browse, filter, and access data from flat files stored in a Github repo.
+Flat Data actually comprises three different tools: ['flat action'](https://github.com/marketplace/actions/flat-data), which fetches and transforms data using GitHub Actions (don't worry if you don't know what that is), ['flat editor'](https://marketplace.visualstudio.com/items?itemName=GitHubOCTO.flat) which is a Visual Studio Code-based graphical interface for creating workflows with flat actions, and 'flat viewer' which allows anyone to browse, filter, and access data from flat files stored in a GitHub repo.

-The genius of Flat Data viewer is that any Github repository that has a file in the compatible format can be viewed using the tool by using the prefix "flatgithub.com" instead of the usual path to the file.
+The genius of Flat Data viewer is that any GitHub repository that has a file in the compatible format can be viewed using the tool by using the prefix "flatgithub.com" instead of the usual path to the file.
 To take a specific example using the particulate matter that we've already seen in this chapter,

 [https://github.com/aeturrell/datasette_particulate_matter/blob/main/uk_particulate_matter.csv](https://github.com/aeturrell/datasette_particulate_matter/blob/main/uk_particulate_matter.csv)